top of page

 Vegetable protein is essential in Indian cuisine for the large vegetarian population.
 In addition, meat is still quite expensive and is out of budget for folks.
-Lentils, the numerous varieties that exist commonly on any Indian grocery shelf, are cheap and plentiful.
-Indians have developed countless recipes to use lentils, dhals, curries, pan-fried, deep fried, steamed, and other countless variations of cooking these delicious pulses.
-The recipes change with the region, village and even between neighbouring houses adding an infinite variety to the cuisine.
-Western vegetarian and vegan cuisine is now appreciating the diverse nutrients, vitamins, essential amino acids and minerals, that lentils naturally provide in our diet.
+Lentils, the numerous varieties commonly on any Indian grocery shelf, are cheap and plentiful.
+Indians have developed countless recipes to use lentils, dhals, curries, pan-fried, deep-fried, steamed, and other countless variations of cooking these delicious pulses.
+The recipes change with the region, village, and even between neighbouring houses, adding an infinite variety to the cuisine.
+Western vegetarian and vegan cuisine now appreciates the diverse nutrients, vitamins, essential amino acids, and minerals that lentils naturally provide in our diet.

 This is a super simple recipe to make.
-The beans are slow-cooked but always retain a bite that makes the texture of this dish wonderful.
+The beans are slow-cooked but always retain a bite, which makes the texture of this dish fantastic.
 The mild spices enhance the earthy flavour of the beans.
-Light and healthy, this is the perfect side dish to compliment any meal.
+Light and healthy, this is the perfect side dish to complement any meal.

-This is a wonderful cookbook by one of the masters of Keralite cooking.
-It is an unpretentious book, without any photographs, but is packed full of delicious and authentic recipes like this one.
-Ammini Ramachandran is a Texas based food writer, cookbook author and publishes on the history of South iNdian cuisine.
+This is an excellent cookbook by one of the masters of Keralite cooking.
+It is an unpretentious book without any photographs but is packed full of delicious and authentic recipes like this one.
+Ammini Ramachandran is a Texas-based food writer and cookbook author who publishes on the history of South Indian cuisine.
 She is widely regarded as one of the doyens in the field.
-This cookbook clearly demonstrates her knowledge and skill in the kitchen and with the history of the region.
+This cookbook demonstrates her knowledge and skill in the kitchen and with the region's history.

 Ingredients: